-To be eligible for an open work permits you must be one of the following criteria:
+To be eligible for an open work permit, you must be one of the following criteria:

-- You already working Canada and your application for permanent residence has been approved under various categories
+You already working in Canada, and your application for permanent residence has been approved under various categories

-- You are in Canada under Federal provincial territorial immigration agreement
+You are in Canada under a Federal provincial-territorial immigration agreement

-- You are fulltime student enrolled at an eligible publicly funded post-secondary educational institution
+You are a full-time student enrolled at an eligible publicly funded post-secondary educational institution

-Unfortunately no, processing times are completely at the discretion of citizenship and immigration Canada and there's no real way to speed up your application once is submitted.
-However, submitting a completed application as well as providing all the relevant documentation can ensure that your application does not face delay and satisfies the officer making a decision on your matter.
-If you have compiled a completed application and met all the requirements which have been properly demonstrated through the right documentation, your application should fall within the standard processing times.
-However, is the processing of applications complete the discretion of citizenship and immigration Canada and the immigration officer making a decision on your matter.
+Unfortunately no, processing times are completely at the discretion of Citizenship and Immigration Canada, and there’s no real way to speed up your application once it is submitted.
+However, submitting a completed application, as well as providing all the relevant documentation, can ensure that your application does not face delay and satisfies the officer making a decision on your matter.
+If you have compiled a completed application and met all the requirements, which have been properly demonstrated through the right documentation, your application should fall within the standard processing times.
+However, the processing of applications is under the complete discretion of Citizenship and Immigration Canada and the immigration officer making a decision on your matter.

-Yes, citizenship and immigration Canada will allow you to withdraw any application you have already submitted.
-You'll simply need to formally request the withdrawal if your application and can submit a new application and anytime.
+Yes, Citizenship and Immigration Canada will allow you to withdraw any application you have already submitted.
+You’ll simply need to request the withdrawal of your application formally and can submit a new application at any time.
 If you do decide to withdraw your application, any new application will have to wait the standard processing time.
 However, you do not need to withdraw your application to start a Parental Sponsorship Application.

-After some time of the parental and grandparental sponsorship categories being paused, citizenship and immigration Canada has announced that this stream of the family sponsorship program will begin accepting new applications on January 2, 2014.
-Note, that there'll be a strict cap of 5000 new applications will be accepted for processing in the parent and grandparental stream in order to ensure that the backlog is reduced.
+After some time of the parental and grandparental sponsorship categories being paused, Citizenship and Immigration Canada has announced that this stream of the family sponsorship program will begin accepting new applications on January 2, 2014.
+Note that there will be a strict cap of 5000 new applications that will be accepted for processing in the parent and grandparental stream in order to ensure that the backlog is reduced.

 The right of permanent residence fee is a fee that all new permanent residents must pay upon receiving a successful decision on a permanent resident application.
 The fee is $490 and is payable upon receipt of your permanent residence and is required in order to finalize the processing of your matter.